robertmand/FAIR-DaSH/_episodes/ep1.md

 ![FAIR principles https://www.scibite.com/solutions/enterprise-fair-data-mdm/](../fig/FAIR.png)
 https://www.scibite.com/solutions/enterprise-fair-data-mdm/

-> ## Keypoint
-> To apply FAIR to your data (and metadata), each principle has a subset of specific requirements that can be used as a checklist.
-Note, we put these into context > later in this course when we take real datasets through FAIRification.
+To apply FAIR to your data (and metadata), each principle has a subset of specific requirements that can be used as a checklist.
+Note, we put these into context later in this course when we take real datasets through FAIRification.
 This checklist and further level of granularity is given in
-> Nature 2016 publication[FAIR Guiding Principles for scientific data management and stewardship](https://doi.org/10.1038/sdata.2016.18) Wilkinson, M., Dumontier,
-> M., Aalbersberg, I. et al. The FAIR Guiding Principles for scientific
-> data management and stewardship.
+ Nature 2016 publication[FAIR Guiding Principles for scientific data management and stewardship](https://doi.org/10.1038/sdata.2016.18) Wilkinson, M., Dumontier,  M., Aalbersberg, I. et al. The FAIR Guiding Principles for scientific data management and stewardship.
 Sci Data 3, 160018 (2016),DOI: 10.1038/sdata.2016.18
-{: .callout}

 > ## For further details on the FAIR Guiding Principles and learn through different examples, please see our RDMbites series
 > The powerpoint will be converted to video, please add your comments directly in the powerpoint.
 Your name will be added as a reviewer